Back to All Events

 Facilitation Team

-Celana Pearson, owner operator of Be Well Natural and co-founder of Elevated Legacy, engaging youth in self mastery and leadership.
-She is a cranial sacral therapist and life long student of Okinawan Shorin-Ryu Shorin Kan Karate.
-She worked in youth health policy for 13 years at the Public Health Dept and led arts programming with youth before going back to school to become a healer.
+Celana Pearson is owner operator of Be Well Natural and co-founder of Elevated Legacy.
+She is a cranial sacral therapist and life-long student of Okinawan Shorin-Ryu Shorin Kan Karate.
+She worked in youth health policy for 13 years at the Alameda County Public Health Dept. and led arts programming with youth at a number of non-profits before going back to school to become a healer.
 She has been a caregiver for her son with Cerebral Palsy and Seizure disorder for 18 years.
 She is excited to move her body, connect, share stories and create community with other caregivers.

 Previous